Orders, decorations, and medals of Ghana

-There are four orders in Ghana: Order of the Star of Ghana, Order of the Volta, Medal for Gallantry and Grand Medal.
+Immediately following independence, three orders were introduced in Ghana: Order of the Star of Ghana, Order of the Volta, and Ghana Service Order.
 These were instituted in 1960 as a replacement for the British honours system that was conferred under the Gold Coast and the Dominion of Ghana.
-The first National Honours and Awards ceremony under the new system was administered by Ghana's first president Kwame Nkrumah.
+The first National Honours and Awards ceremony under the new system was administered by Ghana's first president, Kwame Nkrumah.
+President Nkrumah planned to introduce two more orders in 1962: the Order of the Black Star and the Most Exalted Order of African Redemption.
+These efforts appear to have never come to fruition.
+After the military coup d'état of 1966, the Government of Ghana reverted to three State Honors and sought to remove all vestiges of the Nkrumah administration.

-President John Kufuor added a controversial Grand Order of the Star and Eagles of Ghana in June 2008.
+President John Kufuor added a controversial Grand Order of the Star and Eagles of Ghana in June 2008, thereby increasing the number of State Honors to four.